USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

   <em>Sample Next Ray using some PDF</em>
 </p>

-Repeat the above process for all pixels (Parallely as this is embarrasingly parallel) for some amount of **samples per pixel** (for anti aliasing as well)
+Repeat the above process for all pixels (Parallely as this is embarrassingly parallel) for some amount of **samples per pixel** (for anti aliasing as well)

 <p align="center">
   <img src="../../images/path_tracing/2spp.png"